liushh/ridesharing-backend/README.md

 server => is the file name. in this case there should be a file app.py under the directory for this command api => is the variable/object name that we assign the falcon.API class for.
 In this case => api = falcon.API()

+## Before deploy

+  * Update the environment variable in app.py